8 Bad VPNs You Must Avoid to Protect Your Privacy

 Country of Origin

-Never connect to a VPN server that’s located in one of the “5 eyes” countries (U.S., U.K., Australia, New Zealand, Canada), one of the “Nine Eyes” countries (France, Norway, Denmark, The Netherlands), or one of the “14 eyes” countries (Belgium, Italy, Germany, Spain, Sweden).
+Never connect to a VPN server that’s located in one of the “Five Eyes” countries .
+Those are US, UK, Australia, New Zealand, Canada.
+Also avoid the “Nine Eyes” countries (France, Norway, Denmark, The Netherlands).
+And avoid the “Fourteen Eyes” countries (Belgium, Italy, Germany, Spain, Sweden).

 The governments of these countries either spy on their own citizens, spy on each other’s citizens, swap such spying intelligence with each other, or otherwise enable and encourage spying in some way.
 These countries are likely to pressure and acquire intelligence from VPN servers operating in their territories.

 When connected to a VPN, all of your internet traffic is routed through the VPN’s server.
-Some keep minimal logs, such as the IP from which you connected and the time of your connection, while others keep full track of browsing habits, websites visited, apps used, etc. Logs are bad because they allow activity to eventually be traced back to you.
+Some keep minimal logs.
+This might be the IP from which you connected and the time of your connection.
+Others keep full track of browsing habits, websites visited, apps used, etc. Logs are bad because they allow activity to eventually be traced back to you.

 Even VPN services that promise “no logging” can’t be trusted at face value.
 They might not participate in “activity logging” but may actually be logging other things.
 How do you know whether a VPN’s no-logging claim is trustworthy?
 You have to read their…